 - 3.5 The clinic is staffed by a GP on a sessional basis and takes place twice a week.
-The clinic is offered to all new residents as they arrive at Lindley House. - 3.6 The clinic will be operated as a drop in service. - 3.7 The clinic is run in a wholly confidential manner in a private consultation room at the hostel and the residents are not required to attend as a condition of their stay.
+The clinic is offered to all new residents as they arrive at Lindley House. - 3.6 The clinic will be operated as a drop in service and where appropriate, patients will be seen within one week of request.

+3.7 The clinic is run in a wholly confidential manner in a private consultation room at the hostel and the residents are not required to attend as a condition of their stay.